Are baptisms happening during the COVID restrictions?

 - You are washed clean of all your sins, including Original Sin.
 Original Sin is something we are all born with since Adam and Eve committed the first sin (Psalm 51:5).

-If you haven’t been coming to this Church, but still want your child to be baptised, it could happen at 12noon on Sundays at St Mary’s or at 3pm at Good Shepherd.
-Speak to one of the clergy to arrange a date.
+Baptism can happen on Sundays at 1.30pm at St Mary’s or at 3pm at Good Shepherd.
+Speak to Fr Morris to arrange a date.

 The priest doing your child’s Baptism will need to see you and the godparents before the Baptism to talk through it all.